History of the Seattle Seahawks: 2009: Jim L. Mora's only season

-2010-2023: Pete Carroll era
+2010–2023: Pete Carroll era

 2010

 When healthy, Deion Branch was a solid receiving option for the Seahawks from 2006 to 2010.

-Pete Carroll took over as the Seahawks head coach in 2010.
+Then-USC Trojans head coach Pete Carroll took over as the Seahawks head coach in 2010.

 Thanks to a trade with the Denver Broncos the previous year, the Seahawks had two first-round picks in the draft, which they used to select left tackle Russell Okung from Oklahoma State University and safety Earl Thomas from the University of Texas.
 Their second-round pick was used to draft wide receiver Golden Tate from Notre Dame University.
 Among the many roster moves the team made included signing running back Leon Washington, defensive end Raheem Brock, and wide receiver Mike Williams; releasing wide receiver T. J. Houshmandzadeh, running back Julius Jones and fullback Owen Schmitt.
 The Seahawks also traded for backup quarterback Charlie Whitehurst during the offseason, and running back Marshawn Lynch in Week 5.

 The team got off to a promising 4–2 start, with Seattle returning two kickoffs for touchdowns in Week 3 for a 27–20 win over the San Diego Chargers and the Seahawks defense causing six sacks of Chicago Bears quarterback Jay Cutler in a Week 5 23–20 win.
 The team displayed plenty of weaknesses, however, and each of their losses during the regular season was by no fewer than 15 points.
 Blowout losses included a two-week stretch against the Oakland Raiders and New York Giants where the team was outscored 78–10.
 Despite coming into the final week of the season with a 6–9 record, they were still eligible to a playoff spot thanks to the extreme weakness of the NFC West, and Whitehurst's backup performance in their regular season finale against the St. Louis Rams was enough to clinch the NFC West title with a 16–6 win, making the Seahawks the first division champion in NFL history to finish the season with a losing record.